Lee H. Roberts: Response to appointment

-The selection process for Roberts' appointment faced criticism from members of the student body.
+The selection process for Roberts' appointment faced criticism from members of the student body and faculty.

 Lee Roberts (right) makes an impromptu appearance at the TransparUNCy Teach-in: Part 2 on April 4th, 2024.

-On January 12, 2024, a coalition of student groups published an op-ed titled "UNC deserves better, Lee Roberts ain't it" on the university's student newspaper The Daily Tar Heel.
+On January 12, 2024, the university's student newspaper The Daily Tar Heel published an op-ed titled "UNC deserves better, Lee Roberts ain't it" authored by a coalition of student groups.
 The article highlighted Roberts' lack of experience in educational administration and actions during his tenure as state budget director that were perceived as contrary to the interests of higher education and inclusivity.

-A month later, in February 2024, another op-ed was published by five UNC students titled "'Nonpartisan' Lee Roberts receives income from far-right megadonor's company" highlighting a conflict between his claimed commitment nonpartisanship and his financial ties to conservative donor Art Pope.
+A month later, in February 2024, The Daily Tar Heel published another op-ed authored by five UNC students, titled "'Nonpartisan' Lee Roberts receives income from far-right megadonor's company" highlighting a conflict between his claimed commitment nonpartisanship and his financial ties to conservative donor Art Pope.
 Following this publication, Roberts stated in an interview that he would not be taking income from his board position on Art Pope's company Variety Wholesalers during his time as interim chancellor, and that serving on a corporate board has no bearing on his nonpartisanship.

 In early April 2024, a student group was formed in opposition to Roberts' chancellorship, TransparUNCy.
 Alexander Denza, a UNC student activist and TransparUNCy organizer, questioned the motivations behind accelerated timeline of the search, which was initially expected to conclude by the end of the year.
 At a TransparUNCy meeting session in April 2024, Roberts made an appearance where he reaffirmed his commitment to nonpartisanship to the crowd.

 On May 11 during the 2024 spring commencement ceremony, students walked towards the stage holding Palestinian flags and were escorted out by the police.
 During the ceremony, a Pro-Palestine student-led protest occurred at the South Building on Campus.
 One student leader said the protest was "to commemorate suspended seniors who were involved in the Triangle Gaza Solidarity Encampment."
 As part of this protest, red paint was poured on the steps of the South Building and red handprints were pressed on the outside of the building.
 A handwritten poster on the doors of the south building contained the words, " On a monumental & historic day, our chancellor has shown his true colors.
 Rather than support the student body, he supports genocide."
 In response to the protests, Roberts said "We not only support student protest, we actively encourage it." and followed asking those involved to refrain from vandalising buildings and harassing other students.
 During protests on campus, demonstrators later withdrew their earlier agreement to adhere to University policies.

 Faculty members also expressed concerns regarding his chancellorship.
 Sue Estroff, a member of the UNC Faculty Executive Committee, stated weeks before the official appointment of Roberts, "I fear that the chancellor search is already over, and I don't have a lot of confidence in the process."
 Nearly 900 faculty and staff members addressed a joint letter to administrators criticizing the "militarized and unsafe climate" on campus.